|

 more Indians, all the Indians making the welkin ring with their war whoop.
 Terms of surrender were suggested and soon agreed

-to on account of the disturbed condition of the country.
-Kirk was told by Bartlett that he must control his men and
+was agreed to on account of the disturbed condition of the country.
+Kirk was told by Bartlett that he must control his

-by Love and Thomas that if he did not that they would.
+men and by Love and Thomas that if he didn't they would.
+Clark, "Sixty-Ninth Regiment

 "The men of the old Legion are not ashamed of their Confederate record and there is no bitterness to our